 I spend a lot of time thinking about permaculture, anarchy, circus, and education.
 I love being in the wilderness, especially in the mountains and by the sea.
 I’ve co-written and choreographed an original musical called Hack, Punt, Tool (you can watch the 2017 production on YouTube).
 I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

-My research focuses on cuttlefish, philosophy of science, perceptual control theory, and evolutionary cognition.
-In collaboration with NeuroGears, I build interactive art installations that allow people to participate in neuroscience experiments “in situ” while also teaching the participants a bit about neuroscience and themselves.
+My research combines studies of cuttlefish, the philosophy of science, Perceptual Control Theory, and the evolution of “the brain” throughout time and in many species.
+In collaboration with NeuroGears, I build interactive art installations that both allow people to participate in field neuroscience experiments, and communicate science in fun and interesting ways.
 You can learn more at Every Mind Online.

-If you would like to get in touch, please email me at danbee at alum dot mit dot edu.
+If you would like to get in touch, please tweet @taunbot or email me at danbee at alum dot mit dot edu.